 And certainly, one significant opportunity we have is to influence the way in which younger people think and behave from a young age to help them help the planet.

 Teaching children as early as possible why plastic waste is a problem can provide them with the knowledge and tools to move towards and even begin demanding a future free of plastic.
-Of course, we can also educate our children how to correctly dispose of plastic that we have not yet managed to replace with more sustainable alternatives
+Of course, we can also educate our children on how to correctly dispose of plastic that we have not yet managed to replace with more sustainable alternatives

 Setting our children off on a plastic-free path will no doubt help to provide a cleaner planet for future generations.
 Therefore, we should champion plastic waste-free schools.

 Well, why not?
-Plastic packaging, plastic bottles and other forms of plastic are polluting our planet.
-If we carry on as we are, by 2050, we will have more than 12000 Mt of plastic in landfill or the environment7.
+Plastic packaging, plastic bottles, and other forms of plastic are polluting our planet.
+If we carry on as we are, by 2050, we will have more than 12000 Mt of plastic in landfills or the environment.

 This man-made material has thousands of uses, and as such, we often take it for granted.
 So much so, many of the world's beaches and oceans are now polluted by our discarded plastic waste.
 Usually as a result of incorrect disposal or lack of recycling.
 We can all do our bit to prevent the problem from becoming worse - we rapidly need to reduce plastic waste.

 For too long, we have been over-producing and over-purchasing plastic goods or those packaged in single-use plastic.
 Undoubtedly lack of care or consideration for where waste goes and how it is managed has contributed to the plastic mess now found in nature.
 From placing it in incorrect waste bins to dumping it in the countryside and even dumping it at sea, humans have caused a problem that is on the verge of being irretrievable.

 In the US only around 9% of plastic is recycled.
-Meanwhile, due to lack of infrastructure, the UK only processes a third of its plastic waste with the rest shipped offshore at further cost to the environment9.
+Meanwhile, due to lack of infrastructure, the UK only processes a third of its plastic waste with the rest shipped offshore at further cost to the environment7.